freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-higher-order-functions/66edcdd18a4ef8df16e6bb7e.md

 #### --answer--

-It sorts the array as strings based on UTF-16 code units but moves empty slots to the end of the array and object references converts to "[object Object]"
+It sorts the array as strings based on UTF-16 code units but moves empty slots to the end of the array and object references converts to `"[object Object]"`.

 ### --question--